Added to Saved items

 We count your weeks of pregnancy from the first day of your last period but in fact your egg meets that sperm which is going to fertilise it about two weeks after the first day of your last period.
 So, by the time you miss your first period, your sperm and egg have been together for just two weeks.

-That’s quite early to be having symptoms, although, in some women even before they miss a period, can get symptoms like feeling sick or being sick, breast swelling, tenderness, needing to wee more and possibly feeling tired.
-Those symptoms are more likely if you hormones levels are very high and that particularly might happen if you got month old pregnancy.
+That’s quite early to be having symptoms, although, some women can get symptoms like feeling sick or being sick, breast swelling, tenderness, needing to wee more and feeling tired.
+Those symptoms are more likely if you hormones levels are very high.

 What can cause the same symptoms of pregnancy?

 The early symptoms of pregnancy are often quite vague.
-Let’s think about them one by one.
 Missed periods, stress, excess exercise, all the years running up to the menopause can all cause your periods to become irregular or to stop happening.
-So too could be the condition of polycystic ovaries.
+The condition of polycystic ovaries could also be to blame.